 Spirituality exists in a number of ways; sometimes it takes the form of moving meditation or creation, and other times it refers to finding balance.
 Through tattooing, people become better connected to themselves and better connected to their soul.
 All over the world, tattooing is an established means of spirituality, and while it may be taboo to some, it is a way of life for others.

-For more information of the many different styles, traditions, and cultures involving the tattooing of women check out The Tattooing Arts of Tribal Women
+For more information of the many different styles, traditions, and cultures involving the tattooing of women, Amazon offers a great book, The Tattooing Arts of Tribal Women.